openthread/openthread/src/cli/README_BR.md

 - Flags in received Router Advertisement header:
   - M: Managed Address Config flag
   - O: Other Config flag
-  - Stub: Stub Router flag (indicates whether the router is a stub router)
+  - S: SNAC Router flag (indicates whether the router is a stub router)
 - Milliseconds since last received message from this router
 - Reachability flag: A router is marked as unreachable if it fails to respond to multiple Neighbor Solicitation probes.
 - Age: Duration interval since this router was first discovered.
 It is formatted as `{hh}:{mm}:{ss}` for hours, minutes, seconds, if the duration is less than 24 hours.
 If the duration is 24 hours or more, the format is `{dd}d.{hh}:{mm}:{ss}` for days, hours, minutes, seconds.